What to Expect With Nostril Reduction Surgery

 A candidate for a nostril reduction is typically someone who feels their nostril constantly looks flared.
 When nostrils flare naturally with facial movement, they spread out widely from the base of the nose temporarily.

-If a patient wanted to add a nostril reduction to a rhinoplasty, it will be performed in our operating room under general anesthesia.
+If a patient wanted to add a nostril reduction to a rhinoplasty, it will be performed with care in our operating room under general anesthesia.
 Depending on what is being addressed during a rhinoplasty procedure, the procedure can be done with either an “open” or “closed” approach.
 With an “open” rhinoplasty, an incision is made along the columella, cartilage in between the nostrils.
 This approach allows the surgeon to access multiple parts of the nose.
 A “closed” rhinoplasty does not involve an incision but only allows access through the patient’s nostrils.
 However, if a nostril reduction is being addressed, incisions will be expected.

 The incisions are made in the creases on the sides of each nostril.
 A portion of skin is removed and closed to reduce the sizes of the nostrils.
 Stiches are placed and removed in approximately 5-7 days.
 Initially the incisions will stay red until fully healed, but generally the scars are thin and heal very nicely.

-What to Expect From a Rhinoplasty Consultation
+What to Expect From a Nostril Reduction Rhinoplasty Consultation

 During a rhinoplasty consultation, patients typically express their concerns and an appropriate plan is made.
 Our surgeons utilize virtual tools, which is when the patient’s photo is imaged showing the discussed changes to the nose.
-This allows patients to get a better idea of what their nose will look like once they are healed from a rhinoplasty surgery.
+This allows patients to get a better idea of what their nose will look like and their overall appearance once they are healed from a rhinoplasty surgery.
 It is important to remember that imaging is a guide and not a guarantee of results.

 Whether you are interested in nostril reduction or a full rhinoplasty, trust your nose to an experienced facial plastic surgeon who works on the nose day in and day out.
 The nose can be very complex and if not done correctly, can compromise the important functions of the nose.